IndomieGorengSatu/Mie/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## Where did you learn to make ice cream?
+Sunday school.